cecilia-balocchi/multiresolution_clustering/scripts/readme.md

 The script `simplepart_simulation.R` was run on a high performance cluster, from a command line script that provided several parameters determining the configuration for the simulation analysis.
 Specifically, it was run using the line
 ```
-R --no-save --args arg1 arg2 arg3 < scripts/simplepart_simulation.R
+R --no-save --args arg1 arg2 arg3 arg4 < scripts/simplepart_simulation.R
 ```
-where the passed parameters determined the method and the data replicate used (`arg1`), the size of the datasets, specifically the number of high resolution units contained in each low resolution unit (`arg2`) and the cluster separation level (`arg3`).
+where the passed parameters determined the method and the data replicate used (`arg1`), the size of the datasets, specifically the number of high resolution units contained in each low resolution unit (`arg2`), the cluster separation level (`arg3`) and the number of low resolution units (`arg4`).

-In our simulation we fixed the cluster separation to a moderate level (fixing `arg3` to `2`), and we considered the number of units to range between 10, 25 and 50 (respectively fixing `arg2` to `2`, `3` and `4`).
+In our simulation we fixed the cluster separation to a moderate level (fixing `arg3` to `2`), we considered the number of low resolution units to range between 10, 25 and 50 (respectively fixing `arg4` to `1`, `2` and `3`), and we considered the number of units to range between 10, and 50 (respectively fixing `arg2` to `2`, and `4`).
 Moreover, we considered three methods (the nHDP, the multi-resolution adaptation of k-means, and the nDP) and 50 data replicates.
 By ranging `arg1` from `1` to `150` we can produce all the required simulations results (where the first 50 implement the nHDP, the second 50 implement the adjusted k-means and the last 50 implement the nDP).
 The same can be achieved by manually setting the arguments manually, or ranging them using RStudio jobs.

-Using the script `simpledata_compile.R` we combined the output and results from all these simulation configurations, and saved the produced summaries in `results/summaries`.
+Using the script `simplepart_compile.R` we combined the output and results from all these simulation configurations, and saved the produced summaries in `results/summaries`.

 Finally, with `simplepart_plot.R` we produce the plots reported in the paper using the saved summaries.
 Since the compiled summaries have been saved in `results/summaries`, this script can be run without having to replicate the full simulation analysis.